JC Chasez: 2002–2007: Solo years

-2008-present: America's Best Dance Crew, songwriting
+2008–2024: America's Best Dance Crew, songwriting and occasional NSYNC reunions

-Chasez continues to work as a songwriter and producer, with songs written for David Archuleta, Matthew Morrison and Backstreet Boys.
-He has written for Taemin, Liz, and NU’EST. In 2008 he became a judge on Randy Jackson's America's Best Dance Crew on MTV, serving on the panel for the first seven seasons of the show's original run.
+Though the Story of Kate was never released, Chasez continues to work as a songwriter and producer, with songs written for David Archuleta, Matthew Morrison and Backstreet Boys.
+He has written for Taemin, Liz, and NU'EST. In 2008 he became a judge on Randy Jackson's America's Best Dance Crew on MTV, serving on the panel for the first seven seasons of the show's original run.

 In November 2010, the song "IF U C Kate" written by Dallas Austin, Taio Cruz, Alan Nglish, and Chasez was featured on the British band McFly's album, Above the Noise.
 Chasez wrote and produced two songs on AJ McLean's debut album Have It All, released in the US in February 2011.

-In February 2012 Chasez and producer Jimmy Harry held auditions for an all-girl group which was formed in November the same year under the name Girl Radical.
+In February 2012, Chasez and producer Jimmy Harry held auditions for an all-girl group which was formed in November the same year under the name Girl Radical.
 Girl Radical was an eleven-member pop musical act inspired by large Asian pop supergroups.

+NSYNC performed for the first time together again at the 2013 MTV Video Music Awards to mark Timberlake winning the Video Vanguard Award.

 In 2014, Chasez was selected to join the North American tour of Andrew Lloyd Webber's rock opera Jesus Christ Superstar as Pontius Pilate.
 Other cast members included Superstar winner Ben Forster and other well-known artists, including Incubus' Brandon Boyd, Destiny's Child's Michelle Williams, and Public Image Ltd's John Lydon.
 However, on May 30, 2014, the entire North American tour was abruptly canceled, with poor projected ticket sales cited as the reason.

 Along with Miguel and Aloe Blacc, Chasez was featured on a new version of "My Girl" with Smokey Robinson on the album Smokey & Friends.
 In 2015, Chasez appeared, along with 3OH!3, on the title track of the Blues Traveler album Blow Up the Moon, and on the song's accompanying music video.
 In 2016, Chasez starred in the film Opening Night, in which he played a dramatized version of himself.

+In April 2019, Chasez and bandmates Lance Bass, Joey Fatone, and Chris Kirkpatrick performed with Ariana Grande as part of headlining set at Coachella.

 In January 2023, Chasez appeared as a guest on former bandmate Lance Bass' Frosted Tips podcast, and revealed he is currently working on a musical.

+On September 12, 2023, following weeks of teasers and speculation regarding a potential reunion, Chasez and the other four members of NSYNC appeared together at the 2023 MTV Video Music Awards to present the award for Best Pop to Taylor Swift.
+On September 14, it was confirmed the group recorded a new song titled "Better Place" for the DreamWorks Animation film Trolls Band Together.
+The song, which was released on September 29, 2023, was the group's first new song in 22 years.